1 Introduction

 4.1.1 Discussion

 The purpose of this study was to identify how the field of research, its funding, and the presence of informational cues about high institutional prestige, can influence lay plausibility perceptions of the research results.
 Our results show that the scientific field may act as a factor influencing lay perceptions of the plausibility of research results: sociological findings are generally considered as less plausible compared to the results obtained in neuroscience.
 As for other factors, we did not find any statistically significant effect (or any statistically significant interactions) of funding or institutional prestige on the perceived plausibility of research results.
-Consequently, we found no evidence allowing us to sustain our hypotheses H 2 and H 3 regarding the corresponding informational cues role in how students not specializing in corresponding disciplinary fields perceive research results.
+Consequently, we found no evidence allowing us to sustain our hypotheses and regarding the corresponding informational cues role in how students not specializing in corresponding disciplinary fields perceive research results.

 We conducted a second study to have the opportunity to rule out some of the possible alternative explanations for our negative results.
 It is possible that mentioning only high-ranking universities does not properly capture the prestige effect.
 We were also concerned about the sensitivity of our grant size scale as our initial levels might not be contrasting enough.
 Also, reading and evaluating one research description twice, with the need to present and evaluate each instance as a separate study based on only additional institutional information, might attract too much attention to that information while the task was to evaluate research results at large.